huntdatacenter/docs/docs/administer-science/data/faq.md

 ### Do we have 'backup' in our lab?

 Yes and no. You have restore functionality by default for two folders on your home machine, **`/mnt/work`** and **`/mnt/archive`**.
-No other volumes on your home machine, nor your iaas and blue machines have restore activated by deployment.
+No other volumes on your home machine, nor your IaaS and blue machines have restore activated by deployment.
 We strongly recommend to store a copy of data that you care about in one of the above folders.

 ### How does restore work?